 Shana’s documentary work includes the Academy Award winning BREATHING LESSONS and 15 Sundance Film Festival selections including GENERATION WEALTH, QUEEN OF VERSAILLES, and SHAKESPEARE BEHIND BARS.
 In 2016, she filmed a project in Morocco for CNN Films documenting First Lady Michelle Obama’s “Let Girls Learn” campaign.

 Shana is the first woman selected to shoot on the groundbreaking reality show SURVIVOR where she spent two months at a time living and working in remote locations in the Cook Islands, China, Fiji and Panama.
-Her other global experience includes work in Bhutan, Kazakhstan, China, Russia, Philippines, Chile, Argentina, Brazil, Peru, Uruguay, Canada, Mexico, Morocco, Turkey, Israel, Poland, Germany, Ireland, Scotland, the UK, and France.
+She was nominated for an Emmy for her work on Survivor: China.
+Her other global experience includes work in over 30 countries including Ethiopia, Bhutan, Kazakhstan, Russia, Peru, and Iceland.

-Shana enjoys mentoring USC film students and guest lectures at USC, LMU, CalArts, Emerson, Chapman and NSHANA.
+Through the 2018 American Film Showcase program, Shana was chosen by the US Embassy in Addis Ababa, Ethiopia, to teach two 4 day Master Class Workshops to young Ethiopian filmmakers.
+Shana also enjoys mentoring Academy Gold and USC film students and guest lectures at USC, LMU, CalArts, Emerson, Chapman and NYU.
 She regularly speaks on panels for USC, the IDA and Canon.
 In addition, Shana teaches Documentary Cinematography at Wild Mind Film Camp.